Testing Multi-Subroutine Quantum Programs: From Unit Testing to Integration Testing: Case Studies for Complete Testing Process

 \section{Case Studies for Complete Testing Process}

 In this section, we evaluate the effectiveness of our overall testing process by conducting case studies on three representative multi-subroutine quantum programs.
-Our objective is to answer the following research question:
+Our goal is to address the following research question: